Sexuality-Sensuality In String-Playing

 For the priest or nun, on the other hand, the problem is their repressed, denied sexuality (also omnipresent).
 The hand of God is not a sensuous hand and God’s touch must never be warmer than a paternal blessing.
 This lack of sensuality would make it almost impossible for the priest or nun to be a romantically expressive string player.
 They could however be excellent organists or harpsichordists because these instruments – with no vibrato, no glissandi, very reduced possibilities for crescendo/diminuendo and above all, a very limited response to variations in touch – are the least sensuous instruments of all (with the possible exception of bagpipes!).
 So it is not surprising that it is the organ, the harpsichord and the boy-soprano that are the traditionally preferred musical instruments for the church ……….. and that bagpipes, drums and trumpets are the favourites for military occasions!

 Playing a string instrument is, on the contrary, a very sensual, tactile experience.
 As well as vibrato, glissando and crescendo/diminuendo, we have a huge variety of ways in which we can touch the instrument (with the bow as well as with the left hand) in order to create the many different sounds (responses).
 This gives us an enormous sensual, tactile palette that replicates in many ways human intimacy.
 It is not for nothing that we talk about the bow-stroke !
 Tactile exploration is as much a vital part of sensuality as it is of string playing.
 In both, it is a key to creating intimate personal emotional contact.

 DIFFERENT EVOLUTIONARY STAGES OF SEXUALITY

-Along the continuum of human sexual behaviour, we could perhaps describe a progression through three principal “evolutionary levels” of sexuality.
-At the most primitive extreme we have purely physical, “animal” sexuality, while at the highest, most “human” extreme we have ultimately “love”.
-And between these extremes, we have every different gradation of “sensuality”.
-We can compare this evolution from animal sexuality to love, with the equivalent “evolutionary levels” of musical interpretation:
+Along the continuum of human sexual behaviour, we could perhaps describe a progression through three principal “evolutionary levels” of sexuality (see below).
+At the most primitive extreme we have purely physical, “animal” sexuality, while at the highest, most “human” extreme we have ultimately the intense (but tender) emotional intimacy of “love”.
+Between these extremes, we have every different gradation of “sensuality”.
+We can compare this evolution, from animal sexuality to love, with their equivalent “evolutionary levels” in the world of of musical interpretation:

 1. PURELY PHYSICAL